ismir2021/ismir2021.github.io/call_sponsors.md

 Sponsor names and logos will be broadcast through the video platform of choice during breaks between sessions.
 Logos will be sized according to Tier, similar to above.

-### Platform-based Benefits: Virtual Booth, Communication Channel and Logo
+### Platform-based Benefits: Virtual Booth and Communication Channel.

-During the conference, the Sponsor will have access to relevant platform functionalities, which would provide the medium to promote work conducted in the company, advertise job openings and internship opportunities, and have conversations with conference attendees.
+During the conference, the Sponsor will be provided a medium to promote work conducted in the company, advertise job openings and internship opportunities, and have conversations with conference attendees.

-The experience will depend on the platform (or the combination of platforms).
-The platforms will be finalized at a later date by the Conference Organization, and we will ensure that the Sponsors will have access to:
+This shall be implemented through Clowdr's Sponsor Booths, which has led us to make some changes to the initial call for sponsors.

+**In the updated call for Sponsors, we have merged the Virtual Booth and Communication Channel benefits due to the way they are tied in Clowdr.** As such, Platinum, Gold, and Silver (if chosen) will receive:

 - **Virtual Booth:** An online space dedicated to the Sponsor to network with attendees, showcase work, and distribute Promo items.
-Potential examples:

-  > A dedicated virtual room, where the Sponsor can share promotional material, text-chat with attendees, or create video breakout rooms for private conversations (e.g., clowdr)

-  > A 2D virtual booth where the attendees can visit with their virtual avatar and network online (e.g., gathertown)

-  Size and/or functionalities of the booth vary by Tier:

-  - **Platinum Sponsor:** Large-sized booth and/or all functionalities enabled
-  - **Gold Sponsor:** Medium-size booth and/or some functionalities removed or reduced.
-  - **Silver Sponsor (if chosen):** Small-sized booth and/or fewest functionalities

-- **Communication Channel:** The functionality to let the Sponsor and attendees message asynchronously with each other either publicly or privately.
-  - This benefit is included in Platinum and Gold Tiers.
-  - Silver sponsors may choose to have this benefit as an option.

-  > In ISMIR 2020, this benefit was provided by Slack channels.

-- **Logo:** If applicable, the names and logos of the sponsors will be displayed on the conference platform(s) similar to the Logo on the Conference Website benefit explained above.
-Example:

-  > Clickable banner circulating the logos of the Sponsors, which redirects to a Sponsor provided URL.
+The booth will have the functionalities below:
+ - **Chat**: Asynchronous text communication throughout the conference duration
+ - **Video**: (Platinum and Gold sponsors only) Video chat functionality throughout the conference, where sponsors can talk with multiple conference participants at a time.

+Sponsors will be ranked by tier in the exhibition section of the platform.
+Sponsors of the same tier will be ordered alphabetically.

+> Silver sponsors, which do not choose the Virtual booth benefit, will not have a chat channel in the company's name.
+Instead, registered Sponsor personnel can utilize Clowdr's direct messaging features to reach out to conference attendees.

 ### Registrations